eclipse-zenoh/zenoh-backend-influxdb/v2/README.md

 zenoh = { version = "0.10.0-rc", features = [ "unstable" ] }
 ```

-Then build the backend, you can specify which version you want to build (we are showing the example for v2):
+Then build library only for the v2 backend, you have to specify it in the build command:
 ```bash
 $ cargo build --release --all-targets -p zenoh-backend-influxdb-v2
 ```